sukykaur/AzureGDPR/PaaSWebAppOverview.md

 The Domain Name System, or DNS, is responsible for translating (or resolving) a website or service name to its IP address.
 [Azure DNS](https://docs.microsoft.com/en-us/azure/dns/dns-overview) is a hosting service for DNS domains, providing name resolution using Azure infrastructure.
 By hosting domains in Azure, users can manage DNS records using the same credentials, APIs, tools, and billing as other Azure services.
 Azure DNS now also supports private DNS domains.

 **Azure Load Balancer**
-[Azure Load Balancer](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-overview) allows you to scale your applications and create high availability for your services.
+[Azure Load Balancer](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-overview) allows customers to scale the applications and create high availability for their services.
 Load Balancer supports inbound as well as outbound scenarios, and provides low latency, high throughput, and scales up to millions of flows for all TCP and UDP applications.

 ### Data in Transit
 Azure encrypts all communications to and from Azure datacenters by default.
 All transactions to Azure Storage through the Azure Portal occur via HTTPS.